Arcadia-Science/noveltree/README.md

   "input": "/full/path/to/samplesheet.csv",
   "outdir": "results",
   "mcl_inflation": "1.0,2.0,3.0",
+  "min_ungapped_length": 30,
   "min_num_spp_per_og": 4,
   "min_num_grp_per_og": 1,
+	"aligner": "witch",
   "max_copy_num_spp_tree": 5,
   "max_copy_num_gene_trees": 10,
   "download_annots": "none",
-  "tree_model": "LG+F+G4"
+  "tree_model": "LG+F+G4",
+  "outgroups": "none"
 }
 ```

 > #### Parameter descriptions:
 >
 > `input`: Complete filepath to input samplesheet.
 May be locally stored, or remotely stored (again - if remote, provide S3 URI, or hyperlink to other cloud storage).
-> `mcl_inflation`: DEFAULT "1.0,2.0,3.0".
+> `mcl_inflation`: DEFAULT "1.5,2.0,2.5,3.0".
 Quoted, comma-separated list of MCL inflation parameters to be tested when clustering proteins into orthogroups with OrthoFinder.
+> `min_ungapped_length`: DEFAULT: 20.
+The minimum ungapped length of cleaned/trimmed multiple sequence alignments.
 > `min_num_spp_per_og`: DEFAULT: 4.
 Minimum # of species an orthogroup must contain for phylogenetic inference.
 > `min_num_grp_per_og`: DEFAULT: 1.
 Minimum # of 'higher' order taxonomic groups and orthogroup must contain for phylogenetic inference.
+> `aligner`: DEFAULT: "witch".
+Method used to infer multiple sequence alignments.
+Either MAGUS ('magus') or MAFFT ('mafft').
 > `max_copy_num_spp_tree`: DEFAULT: 5.
 Maximum # of per-species gene copy number an orthogroup may contain for species-tree inference.
 > `max_copy_num_gene_trees`: DEFAULT: 10.
 Maximum # of per-species gene copy number an orthogroup may contain for gene tree - species tree reconciliation with GeneRax.
+> `min_prop_spp_for_spptree`: DEFAULT: 0.25.
+Minimum proportion of species a gene family must contain to be used in species tree inference.
 > `download_annots`: DEFAULT: "minimal".
 Set of annotations to be downloaded. "none" corresponds to a minimal set.
 See description of parameters for expanded description of options.
 > `tree_model`: DEFAULT: "LG+F+G4".
 Model of amino acid substition to be used for phylogenetic inference.
 If using a posterior mean site frequency model (see below), this model will be used to infer an initial guide-tree.
-> `tree_model_pmsf`: OPTIONAL posterior mean site frequency model to be used for phylogenetic inference (e.g. "LG+C40+F+G4").
+> `tree_model_pmsf`: OPTIONAL: Posterior mean site frequency model to be used for phylogenetic inference (e.g. "LG+C40+F+G4").
 If not specified (i.e. excluded from parameter file), only `tree_model` will be used.
+> `outgroups`: OPTIONAL: A comma separated string of species IDs to be used to manually root Asteroid species tree.
+If specified, this species tree will have branch lengths estimated with SpeciesRax, and will be used for all GeneRax analyses.
 >
 > Alternatively, you can use the test dataset provided by Arcadia Science [here](https://github.com/Arcadia-Science/test-datasets/novelTree/tsar).